Diogo Jota: Liverpool boss Jurgen Klopp confirms forward is set for 'months' out injured

 "I couldn't give you a time frame, even if I wanted to, so that's how it is."

-There was no definitive answer from Klopp regarding the injury status of Mohamed Salah and Darwin Nunez.
+Meanwhile, there was no definitive answer from Klopp regarding the injury status of Mohamed Salah or Darwin Nunez.

 Nunez was also withdrawn at the Gtech Community Stadium, while Salah - who dazzled with a goal and an assist in west London - was the subject of reports doubting his availability for Sunday's Carabao Cup final against Chelsea.